clauswilke/pinetree/docs/intro.rst

 Construct a simulation
 ----------------------

 All pinetree simulations begin with the construction of a Model object.
-At a minimum, Simulation must define the volume in which the simulation will take place.
+At a minimum, Model must define the volume in which the simulation will take place.

 ```
 import pinetree as pt